New York hasn’t licensed any pot shops, yet they abound

 “If you think there is something we’re doing wrong, please bring the battle.
 We’re ready,” said Elfand, who also applied for a dispensary license.

-Enforcement can entail violation notices, or arrests.
-Searches at a suburban Buffalo store in February and a Brooklyn shop Wednesday led to felony pot possession charges.
+Enforcement can take the form of violation notices, but there have also been arrests.
+Searches a suburban Buffalo store in February and a Brooklyn shop Wednesday led to felony pot possession charges.

 “We’re going to take all the legal action available to us” to ensure people understand they can’t sell unregulated pot with impunity, New York City Sheriff Anthony Miranda said.